AdoshiMatamoto/adrianmatei.com/_posts/2022-07-01-hikings-for-families-around-Bern.md

 ### 1h13'🚗 - First - Bachalpsee - Waldpilz - Borg 7.8km

+> **Summary** 📝 - Cable car from Grindelwald to First, then nice walk to Bachalpsee (picnic maybe)
+> and in the end a big descend with spectacular views to Bort middle station

 - **distance by car** 🚗 - 1h 13min
 - **hiking distance** 🥾📏 - 7.8km
 - **difficulty** 💓💦 - medium